Perspective | Democracy survived, barely

-The words of “The Star-Spangled Banner,” belted out by a pop star with enthusiasm and heart, were gut-wrenching.
-The tiny flags pinned on so many politician’s lapels seemed less perfunctory and more like an act of faith.
-American flags welcomed president Joe Biden and the new first lady to the White House when the outgoing administration did not.
+The words to “The Star-Spangled Banner,” belted out by a pop star with enthusiasm and heart, were gut-wrenching.
+The tiny flags pinned on so many politicians’ lapels seemed less perfunctory and more like an act of faith.
+American flags welcomed President Biden and the new first lady to the White House when the outgoing administration did not.

 The American flag on this Inauguration Day wasn’t a sign of victory as much as it was an emblem of stubborn endurance.
 Democracy survived for yet another day.
 And a generation of Americans must reckon with the uncomfortable realization that a democratic tomorrow is not assured.